Indian cricket team in England in 1971

 The Indian cricket team toured England in the 1971 season and played 19 first-class fixtures, winning 7, losing only one and drawing 11.

 India played three Test matches and surprisingly won the series against England 1–0 with two Tests drawn.
 This was India's first ever series win in England.
 The First Test at Lord's and the Second Test at Old Trafford were drawn.
 India pulled off a historic win in the Third Test at The Oval by 4 wickets after being 71 behind on first innings.
 They bowled England out for only 101 in the second innings with Bhagwat Chandrasekhar claiming 6–38.

 The Indian team was captained by Ajit Wadekar.
 Besides Wadekar and Chandrasekhar, the team included other notable players in Dilip Sardesai, Srinivasaraghavan Venkataraghavan, Gundappa Viswanath, Bishan Singh Bedi and the young Sunil Gavaskar.
 Farokh Engineer, who had a contract with Lancashire, was made available for the Tests and a few other matches.

 Background

-With South Africa out of Test cricket, England was arguably the best cricket team in the world at this point of time.
-Earlier in the summer, they had fortuitously managed to defeat Pakistan 1–0 but coming into the series England had gone 24 Tests without defeat.
+With South Africa out of Test cricket, England was competitively on top.
+Earlier in the summer, they managed to defeat Pakistan 1–0 but coming into the series England had gone 24 Tests without defeat.
 They were to extend it to a record 26 Test matches before losing the third Test.

 India had not won a Test abroad till 1968 and had had no success in their previous six Test tours of England.
 However, under the new captain Ajit Wadekar, India defeated West Indies in an away series in early 1971.
 The victory in that series was built around the batting of Sunil Gavaskar and Dilip Sardesai who scored 774 and 642 runs respectively.
 Chandrasekhar had been a controversial omission from the West Indies series.
 Chief Selector Vijay Merchant called his inclusion for the tour of England "a calculated gamble".